Kuhn's Equivalence Theorem for Games in Product Form: Proofs of the main results

 We will need the notion of stochastic kernel.
 Let $(\mathbb{X},\tribu{X})$ and $(\mathbb{Y},\tribu{Y})$ be two measurable spaces.
 A \emph{stochastic kernel} from~$(\mathbb{X},\tribu{X})$ to~$(\mathbb{Y},\tribu{Y})$ is a mapping~$\Gamma : \mathbb{X}\times\tribu{Y} \to [0,1]$ such that for any~$Y \in \tribu{Y}$, $\Gamma(\cdot,Y): \mathbb{X} \to [0,1]$ is~$\tribu{X}$-measurable and, for any~$x\in\mathbb{X}$, $\Gamma(x,\cdot): \tribu{Y} \to [0,1]$ is a probability measure on~$\tribu{Y}$.

-The proof of Theorem~\ref{th:KET} is decomposed into four lemmas and a final proof.
-The overall logic is as follows: \begin{enumerate} \item in Lemma~\ref{lem:kernel}, we obtain key technical disintegration formulas for stochastic kernels on the action spaces, \item in Lemma~\ref{lem:MixedA-Strategy=STOCHASTICKERNEL}, we identify the candidate behavioral strategy, \item in Lemma~\ref{lem:MixedA-Strategy_property_substitution}, we show that one step substitution (ordered agent by ordered agent) between behavioral and mixed strategies is possible, \item we apply the substitution procedure between the first and last agent of the player and obtain, in the substitution Lemma~\ref{lem:substitution_sur_MIXINGDEVICEtotalorderingplayerorderingmixingdevice-playeromega}, a kind of Kuhn's Theorem, but on the randomizing device space~$\MIXINGDEVICE$ instead of the configuration space~$\HISTORY$, \item we conclude the proof of Kuhn's Theorem~\ref{th:KET} (sufficiency) on the configuration space~$\HISTORY$, by enabling the use of Lemma~\ref{lem:substitution_sur_MIXINGDEVICEtotalorderingplayerorderingmixingdevice-playeromega} with the pushforward probability formula~\eqref{eq:push_forward_probability}. \end{enumerate}
+The proof of Theorem~\ref{th:KET} is decomposed into four lemmata and a final proof.
+The overall logic is as follows: \begin{enumerate} \item in Lemma~\ref{lem:kernel}, we obtain key technical {``disintegration'' formulas}\footnote{ {The term comes from the so-called ``disintegration theorem'' in measure theory.}} for stochastic kernels on the action spaces, \item in Lemma~\ref{lem:MixedA-Strategy=STOCHASTICKERNEL}, we identify the candidate behavioral strategy, \item in Lemma~\ref{lem:MixedA-Strategy_property_substitution}, we show that one step substitution (ordered agent by ordered agent) between behavioral and mixed strategies is possible, \item we apply the substitution procedure between the first and last agent of the player and obtain, in the substitution Lemma~\ref{lem:substitution_sur_MIXINGDEVICEtotalorderingplayerorderingmixingdevice-playeromega}, a kind of Kuhn's Theorem, but on the randomizing device space~$\MIXINGDEVICE$ instead of the configuration space~$\HISTORY$, \item we conclude the proof of Kuhn's Theorem~\ref{th:KET} (sufficiency) on the configuration space~$\HISTORY$, by enabling the use of Lemma~\ref{lem:substitution_sur_MIXINGDEVICEtotalorderingplayerorderingmixingdevice-playeromega} with the pushforward probability formula~\eqref{eq:push_forward_probability}. \end{enumerate}

 We start with the technical Lemma~\ref{lem:kernel} on stochastic kernels on the action spaces.